H53-OOF/paper/paper.md

 # Title
-The Incompetence of University of Manchester Finance Department
+The Incredible Incompetence of University of Manchester Finance Department

 # Author
 Matt Craddock